Don’t get it twisted—looking the part is important for any long-term fitness training.

 The answer to this question always depends on your goals.

-If your goal is to increase the size and strength of your upper body, you’ll need to prioritize it in your training.
+If your goal is to increase your size and upper body strength, you’ll need to prioritize it in your training.

 This could mean doing it in place of a workout or adding it in accessory work.